rjonnal/processing_ao_fdml_foct/README.md

 #### Output of the script

 This script creates a directory `DATA_SET_registered_ref_REFIDX_REFVOL_Xx_Ww` where REFIDX, REFVOL, X, AND W represent the reference frame index, volume number (i.e., 0 or 1), oversampling factor X and strip width W. In this folder are the strip registration statistics used for rendering registered averages and locating cones for phase computations.

+### Rendering (`ao_fdml_foct_step_2_render.py`)

+Rendering a registered average.

+#### Important parameters:

+1. `goodness_threshold`: minimum correlation required for match; the absolute values of correlation can vary substantially among datasets, so it's important to look at the histogram before selecting a value.

+2. `layer_names`: although the data are registered using cone mosaic projections, the resulting strip registration values can be used to render any of the images in the dataset's projections directories (see above).

+#### Running the script:

+1. In a shell navigate to `DATA_ROOT` with, e.g., `cd c:\Data`

+2. Invoke the script with one required parameter, the name of the registered dataset, e.g.: `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset_registered_ref_0001_01_7x_5w`

+#### Output of the script

+This script writes registered averages to the top level of the registration directory.